Air transportation safety recommendation A16-04

 Additionally, EUROCAE has published ED-237 Minimum Aviation System Performance Specification for Criteria to Detect In-Flight Aircraft Distress Events to Trigger Transmission of Flight Information, in March 2016, to support early triggering of emergency messages before crash impact.

-Board assessment of European Organisation for Civil Aviation Equipment's response to Recommendation A16-04 (December 2016)
+TSB assessment of the European Organisation for Civil Aviation Equipment’s response to Recommendation A16-04 (December 2016)

 The Board is encouraged by EUROCAE's involvement in the Joint EUROCAE WG-98/RTCA SC-229 Working Group.
 In particular, the Board is pleased to hear that the working group will be updating industry specifications ED-62A and DO-204A, as they relate to antenna, cabling, and crash safety specifications.